June 20, 2019

 For all those providing care for a senior with Alzheimer’s disease, the necessity to concentrate on positives is often even more vital to overall wellbeing.
 Family caregivers who participated in a recent five-week study where the effectiveness of these coping skills was evaluated, reported a decrease in depression scores of 16%, and a reduction in anxiety of 14%.

 Along with the ideas above, it is essential for family caregivers to avoid isolating themselves and trying to manage their caregiving duties solo, which can rather quickly bring about caregiver burnout along with other significant health problems.
-Working with a knowledgeable in-home care agency, like Continuum, is the ideal strategy to acquire a much healthier life balance – both for family caregivers and also the older adults in their care.
+Working with a knowledgeable team in Alzheimer’s care in St. Louis, like Continuum, is the ideal strategy to acquire a much healthier life balance – both for family caregivers and also the older adults in their care.

 Life is stressful; however, we can help!
-Contact Continuum to learn more about our trusted services in senior care St. Louis families recommend most.
-Find out how our care team can allow you time to focus on self-care and quality time with those you love.
+Contact Continuum to learn more about our trusted services in Alzheimer’s care in St. Louis that families recommend most.
+Find out how our Alzheimer’s care team can allow you time to focus on self-care and quality time with those you love.